JOHN C. HENCH ANIMATION & DIGITAL ARTS

 Description: Survey of contemporary concepts and approaches to production in the current state of film and video effects work.
 Digital and traditional methodologies will be covered, with a concentration on digital exercises illustrating modern techniques.

 Description: An in-depth exploration of aesthetics and techniques involved in the conceptualization, design and creation of immersive media and stereoscopic imaging.
-(Duplicates credit in former CTAN 502a.)
+Review of techniques and aesthetic issues pertinent to immersive virtual reality and stereoscopic animation.
+Students create short projects utilizing emerging media formats: IMAX cinema, Fulldome cinema, cinematic virtual reality.

 Description: A creative studio course in producing both a linear cinematic virtual reality short film and associated real-time immersive experience.